samknight/slack_applescript/README.md

-set do not disturb # Default 30 minutes set do not disturb for 1 hour set do not disturb until 5pm clear do not disturb # clears status
+set do not disturb # Default 30 minutes set do not disturb for 1 hour set do not disturb until 5pm clear do not disturb # clears do not disturb
 ```

 - Set a topic